 Firstly, we prove the desired lower bound on $|IS(G)|$.
-We define $\mu(\epsilon_u) = N(\epsilon_u)$ as the assignment between vertex $\epsilon_u$ and any of the neighboring vertices from the edge gadgets.
+We define $\mu(\epsilon_u) = N(\epsilon_u)$ as the assignment between vertex $\epsilon_u$ and any of the neighboring vertices of the edge gadgets.
 Summing up for all $|V|$ vertices of $G$, we get:

-Since $\mu$ corresponds to a binary assignment, only one condition holds true for each of $\epsilon_u, \zeta_u, \theta_u$, and examining all possible outcomes, we use the mean of values to provide an upper bound on utilities.
+Since $\mu$ corresponds to a binary assignment, only one condition is true for each of $\epsilon_u, \zeta_u, \theta_u$, and examining all possible outcomes, we use the mean of values to provide an upper bound on utilities.
 The sum of values for each vertex $\kappa_u, \lambda_u, \xi_u$ is at most 1, which is also taken into account when computing the upper bound.
-We can trivially verify that, the total welfare of $\mu$ is maximized if and only if pair ${\epsilon_u, \xi_u}$ is integrally matched.
+We can trivially verify that the total surplus of $\mu$ is maximized if and only if pair ${\epsilon_u, \xi_u}$ is integrally matched.